devconfcz/virtual-presentations/Recording.md

         - Right click on the live screen capture with OBS and choose Transform -> Center.
 Then, right click on the capture and choose Transform -> Fit to Screen
         - Note: Wayland users may run into an issue with OBS showing a black screen.
 Switching to Xorg is a quick fix for the issue.
 5. Alternative to using a standalone camera
-    3. Add your webcam to the bottom corner if you want.
+    1. Add your webcam to the corner if you want.
         - To do so, you can just click on the `+` and adding a video capture device.
 Resize as desired.
-    4. OBS Studio makes it easy to switch between scenes.
+    2. OBS Studio makes it easy to switch between scenes.
 If you would like to record a different ‘thing’ for your recording you might want to add scenes and flip through them while recording live.

 _ _ _ _

 ## Alternatives

-In case the OBS studio does not work for you (f.e. because you're running on Wayland), there are some alternatives.
+If the OBS studio does not work for you (e.g. because you're running on Wayland), there are some alternatives.

 ### Using wf-recorder (for Wayland)